The E-2 “Treaty Investor” Visa

 The “Substantial Investment” requirement is probably the most complex of the requirements discussed, so let’s look into this a little bit more:

-The foreign national must have made, or be in the process of making, a substantial investment in a bona fide business.
+The foreign national must have made, or be in the process of making a substantial investment in a bona fide business.
 So, what counts as a “substantial investment?”
 The State Department has recognized that the modern business world is very complex and global, with varying types of businesses, and each business requires differing amounts of investments in order to start and maintain it.

-Consular Officers in the U.S. looking at applicants for E-2 Visas are supposed to be flexible to accommodate new businesses ventures of various types and sizes.
-There is no direct answer as to what constitutes substantial investment in any given case, and it largely depends on the type of business and investment.
+Consular Officers in the U.S. looking at applicants for E-2 Visas are supposed to be flexible to accommodate new business ventures of various types and sizes.
+There is no direct answer as to what constitutes a substantial investment in any given case, and it largely depends on the type of business and investment.
 However, there are some general rules of thumb.

 The “Influencing the Business” Requirement

 Finally, the individual must be able to directly direct, develop, or influence the business.
 Normally, making a substantial investment in a company would mean the individual has a say in the direction and development of an enterprise.
 It is important that you, as the entrepreneur, can and do, direct or control the operations of the business.
 However, sometimes due to the nature of the business or the position of the individual, it is not easy to figure out if they have direct control over the business.
 When this is the case, often the entrepreneur will not be granted the visa or not be able to extend it.
-For example, in 1990 a Norwegian man was denied a formal E-2 Visa extension request, because even though he invested $150,000 in a down payment on a mobile home park, the authorities felt that the man was an unskilled worker and did not qualify for the E-2 Visa, because his janitorial services around the park did not directly influence or control the business.
+For example, in 1990 a Norwegian man was denied a formal E-2 Visa extension request because even though he invested $150,000 in a down payment on a mobile home park, the authorities felt that the man was an unskilled worker and did not qualify for the E-2 Visa because his janitorial services around the park did not directly influence or control the business.
 The INS must feel that you are in a position to direct and have influence, in the control of the company.

 Want to bring foreign employees with you on your E-2 Visa journey?

-Employees of treaty investors are permitted to have an E-2 Visa also, if they are:
+Employees of treaty investors are permitted to have an E-2 Visa also if they are:

 (1) Coming to the United States to engage in duties of an executive or supervisory character; or